Joan Rivers: 1990s

 In addition to winning the Emmy for The Joan Rivers Show, Rivers starred in the made-for-television comedy How to Murder a Millionaire, which premiered in May 1990 on CBS.
 In the film, co-starring Alex Rocco and Telma Hopkins, she took on the role of a Beverly Hills matron possessed with the idea her husband is trying to kill her.
 Also in 1990, she started to design jewelry, clothing and beauty products for the shopping channel QVC.
 On this professional endeavor, Rivers said: "In those days, only dead celebrities went on [QVC].
 My career was over.
 I had bills to pay. ...
 It also intrigued me at the beginning".
-The sales of Rivers' products exceeded $1 billion by 2014, making her one of the network's top sellers.
+The sales of Rivers's products exceeded $1 billion by 2014, making her one of the network's top sellers.
 In 1991, she wrote her next book, Still Talking, which described the cancellation of her late-night show and her husband's suicide.
 Until 1993, she received five additional Emmy nominations for her daytime talk-show The Joan Rivers Show — two for Outstanding Writing – Special Class and three for Outstanding Talk Show Host.

 In 1994, Rivers and daughter Melissa first hosted the E!
 Entertainment Television pre-awards show for the Golden Globe Awards and, beginning in 1995, E!'s annual Academy Awards pre-awards show as well.
 Rivers and her daughter quickly became credited for revolutionizing the red carpet as a space to showcase designers' work and celebrity interactions.
 "Joan and Melissa were the first people who came out and made it more of a true conversation between star and reporter", E!'s Senior Vice President of production, Gary Snegaroff, remarked to Vanity Fair.
 "They asked about what [actresses] were wearing because that's what the magazines would cover after the fact, and turned it into a candid conversation on the carpet where anything could happen".
-Rivers and Melissa, at the time, both portrayed themselves in the made-for-television drama Tears and Laughter: The Joan and Melissa Rivers Story, which chronicled the aftermath of Rosenburg's suicide.
+Rivers and Melissa, at the time, both portrayed themselves in the made-for-television drama Tears and Laughter: The Joan and Melissa Rivers Story, which chronicled the aftermath of Rosenberg's suicide.
 It aired on NBC on May 15, 1994.
 The next year, she wrote her book Jewelry by Joan Rivers.